An Introduction

 What you can expect to find here

-My work covers a wide sweep of experience, from an original perspective, which I call panjective primalism.
+My non-fiction covers a wide sweep of experience, from an original perspective, which I call panjective primalism.

 By panjective I mean the truth, which is neither a form of subjectivism (what today we usually understand as ‘postmodernism’, or, seen from another angle, ‘superstition’ or ‘idealism’) nor of objectivism (which is to say the civilised religion of ‘scientism’, ‘materialism’ or, for many people, of ‘common sense’).